 Step by Step Instructions

-The batter for this bread starts with overripe bananas, softened butter and sugar.
+The batter for this bread starts with overripe bananas (use our guide on how to ripen bananas in 20 minutes), softened butter and sugar.
 I also used sour cream here to make the bread ultra moist!

 Don’t be intimidated by the number of steps in this Instant Pot Banana Bread recipe.
 If you’re familiar with pressure cooker baking, this is a breeze.
 Even if you’re new to baking or cooking with the Instant Pot, it’s not difficult to master this technique.